 14:29 - Tom: “Looking at the next couple of years in terms of what’s going to contribute to growth, is 5G networks.
 That’ll make it easier to play games and also more complex games through the internet.
 Possibly, not definitely, but also the rise of technologies like cloud gaming will make core games more accessible to people with strong internet.
 But maybe not the latest devices to play games on.
 So I’m talking about technologies like Google Stadia, Microsoft Project XCloud, GeForce Now.
 And on that topic, we see more core and midcore games with more game mechanics enter the market in the past years.
 These are the games that drive in-game spend.
 Those games are really popular in Southeast Asia and we expect that to drive growth as well.

 23:08 - Rahul: “There’s a lot of potential with 5G impacting this industry.
 And also we have countries like Cambodia, Singapore and Vietnam taking initiatives to really build that infrastructure.
 But I think the time frame might be a little longer than what’s expected, for the infrastructure to be in place and the parties to embrace this technology.

-The biggest players in the region
+The biggest players in mobile gaming in Asia

 16:06 - Rahul: “There are really big players in this market like Garena and VNG, and a lot of smaller gaming publishers popping up as well.
 The mobile market has a really low barrier to entry.
 This always makes it more accessible for newer and smaller developers to expand and increase the numbers of games in the market.
 It’s a vicious cycle, where we have more games out there providing a variety of choices and then the users are able to join this ecosystem - so a large number of gamers come in.
 This really expedites the growth process.”